Arjun-G-Ravi/AI-Notes/04_NLP/10_Transformers.md

 ## Advantages of Transformers (over RNNs and other sequential models)
 - Parallel computation -> faster
 - Higher context -> handles bigger data
-- Better understanding -> better quality
+- Better understanding of data -> better quality of model

 # The Transformers Architecture
 - Input text is tokenized by methods like Byte Pair Encoding